 As governments put in place restrictions to mitigate the spread of the coronavirus, they must also consider how to ensure that lifesaving, humanitarian aid can continue to reach those in need safely.

-What is the IRC doing to combat Coronavirus?
+What is the IRC doing to combat the coronavirus?

 The physical health and safety of our staff, our clients and our communities is the IRC’s top priority globally.
 We are providing assistance to people living in crisis in coronavirus-affected countries, and in some instances, cases are already within our areas of operation.
 We are working to train staff worldwide on the virus so that they can be cognizant of their own health and protect themselves.
 We are also putting a plan in place to ensure that, even if/when the virus spreads more widely in the areas we operate in, our ongoing lifesaving work can continue safely, as much as possible.